rileymiller/riley-miller-personal-site/content/blog/java-solid-principles-spring-boot-pt2/index.md

 ### Error Handling
-Some light-weight error handling was also built in to the starter code if you look in the `processTransaction` method in `DigitalWallet` if you try to exchance more Bitcoin than what you have in your digital wallet, it will throw a 400 error (Bad Request) describing that you have insufficient funds to complete the transaction.
+Some light-weight error handling was also built in to the starter code if you look in the `processTransaction` method in `DigitalWallet` if you try to exchange more Bitcoin than what you have in your digital wallet, it will throw a 400 error (Bad Request) describing that you have insufficient funds to complete the transaction.
 To test this, you should now have zero BTC in your digital wallet (if not call `http://localhost:8080/zero` to set the balance to zero), pass in a _negative_ amount as the value to the `transaction/` endpoint e.g `http://localhost:8080/transaction?value=-1.22`.
 You should see an error page display with a stack trace as well a specific error message describing that there were insufficient funds to complete the transaction.

 ![Insufficient Funds Response](error-response.png)